ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-06-21-the-power-of-patience-and-persistence-how-to-thrive-in-the-everevolving-tech-landscape.md

 It can cause fear too.
 If you understand that there's always a lot of things to learn, and you don't feel confident with your knowledge, how can you work properly if you're always concerned about your own knowledge?

-So, “learn fast and all the things, but understand nothing”.
-That's a common behavior that I can see in many people.
-If you're facing this, don't worry.
-Let's talk about it and help each other.

 ## You Can Learn With Your Mistakes

 I've already faced this situation in different stages of my career.
 The first one in 2008 when I started in the field as a Web Developer.
 In that year, I was almost a Webmaster, because I needed to learn about web applications, databases, manage Linux servers, and all the things that an IT guy does — including fixing printers.
 At the beginning of my career, I didn't have a clear path to follow, I just learned a lot of things, fast, and practiced a lot.
 I learned a lot practicing, and I worked all the time.
 It was very tiring, but I evolved a lot.